Comparison

 |---|---|---|

-| Product type | Monthly travel-medical subscription (Genki Native / Genki Resident tiers) | Annual international private medical insurance (IPMI), tiered + modular |
+| Product type | Two products: Traveler (travel-medical, 1 to 12 months) and Native (full international health insurance, min 1 year) | Annual international private medical insurance (IPMI), tiered + modular |

-| Typical price | ~€55–€85 / month for a healthy under-40 (Native tier) | ~€120–€300+ / month depending on tier, age and region |
+| Typical price | Traveler from ~€52.50 / month; Native €189 (Basic) or €273 (Premium) / month at 30 | ~€120 to €300+ / month depending on tier, age and region estimate |

-| Billing & commitment | Pay monthly, cancel monthly — no fixed annual term | Annual policy; typically billed monthly/quarterly/annually within the year |
+| Billing & commitment | Traveler: pay monthly, 12 months maximum.
+Native: minimum 1 year, renewable for life | Annual policy; typically billed monthly/quarterly/annually within the year |

-| Deductible / excess | Low or none on the core travel-medical cover | Choose your own excess (e.g. €0 up to several thousand) to lower the premium |
+| Deductible / excess | Traveler: €50 per case, waived for inpatient.
+Native: selectable €0 / €500 / €1,000 per year | Choose your own excess (e.g. €0 up to several thousand) to lower the premium |

-| Coverage area | Worldwide options; a cheaper "excluding USA/Canada" choice is common | Worldwide or "worldwide excluding US" region selection |
+| Coverage area | Worldwide by default; USA/Canada capped at emergencies for the first 7 days unless you pay more to add full US/Canada cover | Worldwide or "worldwide excluding US" region selection |

-| Routine & preventive care | Limited — built around acute/emergency and necessary treatment, not full primary care | Optional outpatient, maternity, dental, vision and wellness modules you bolt on |
+| Routine & preventive care | Traveler and Native Basic: excluded.
+Native Premium: preventive, dental, vision, psychotherapy included, each capped | Optional outpatient, maternity, dental, vision and wellness modules you bolt on |

-| Age limits | Best value for younger nomads; pricing and eligibility tighten with age | Designed to cover older applicants and families; priced accordingly |
+| Age limits | Best value for younger nomads; pricing and eligibility tighten with age estimate | Designed to cover older applicants and families; priced accordingly estimate |

-| Pre-existing conditions | Generally excluded or strictly limited on the travel-medical base | Medical underwriting can sometimes include conditions (often loaded or excluded) |
+| Pre-existing conditions | Restricted on Traveler; Native assesses them at application | Medical underwriting can sometimes include conditions (often loaded or excluded) |

-| Pregnancy / maternity | Not a core strength of the travel-medical base | Available as a maternity module (usually with a waiting period) |
+| Pregnancy / maternity | Traveler and Native Basic: no. Native Premium: childbirth after a 12-month wait | Available as a maternity module (usually with a waiting period) |

-| Best fit | Flexible, budget-conscious nomads who want simple acute cover, month to month | People wanting comprehensive, long-term, primary-care-grade cover (incl. families) |
+| Best fit | Traveler: budget-conscious nomads wanting simple acute cover month to month.
+Native: people who want real health insurance abroad estimate | People wanting comprehensive, long-term, primary-care-grade cover (incl. families) estimate |

 Which to pick when

-Pick Cigna Global if you want comprehensive, long-term cover — or you’re insuring a family.
+Pick Cigna Global if you want comprehensive, long-term cover, or you’re insuring a family.

 When you need real outpatient care, maternity, dental, higher limits, or cover that holds up for someone older or with a declared condition, Cigna Global’s modular IPMI is built for exactly that.
-You pay more, but you’re buying breadth — and the underwriting flexibility a thin travel-medical plan simply can’t match.
+You pay more, but you’re buying breadth, and the underwriting flexibility a thin travel-medical plan simply can’t match.
 It’s also the safer bet when a visa demands strict, documented health cover.

 Look closer if you have a pre-existing condition or need primary care.

 Here the choice stops being about price.
 Genki’s travel-medical base tends to exclude pre-existing conditions, while Cigna may underwrite them, often with a loading or a waiting period.
-If a managed condition or routine care sits at the centre of your needs, get the specific cover confirmed in writing by each insurer before you decide — it can rule one of them out entirely.
+If a managed condition or routine care sits at the centre of your needs, get the specific cover confirmed in writing by each insurer before you decide.
+It can rule one of them out entirely.

 Voymo gives general information to help you organise your move.
 It is not legal, tax, or immigration advice, always confirm with an official source or a qualified professional before you act.